 B. For young people aged 15−17 years, the safest option is to delay the initiation of drinking for as long as possible.

 Maternal alcohol consumption can harm the developing fetus or breastfeeding baby.

 A. For women who are pregnant or planning a pregnancy, not drinking is the safest option.

 B. For women who are breastfeeding, not drinking is the safest option.

-It may also be useful to know that the previous edition of the guidelines, published in 2001, were not as clear about the risk of fetal alcohol exposure.
+It may also be useful to know that the previous edition of the guidelines, published in 2001, was not as clear about the risk of fetal alcohol exposure.
 The 2001 guidelines advised that women who are pregnant, planning to become pregnant, and breastfeeding ‘may consider not drinking at all’ and ‘should never become intoxicated’.
 Unfortunately, some health professionals still refer to this out-dated advice.

 For further information on the current 2009 guidelines and the research that supports them, click here.